-A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a certain number of points for you for a specified period of time while your application is processed.
-This saves you from working through your whole application process and discovering at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a promise from the lender to set a certain interest rate and a particular number of points for you for a specified period while your application is processed.
+This protects you from working through your whole application process and discovering at the end that your interest rate has risen higher.

-While there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
-The lender will agree to freeze an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer period typically costing more.
+The lending institution will agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.

-There are more ways to get a reduced rate, in addition to opting for a shorter rate lock period.
-A larger down payment will result in a reduced interest rate, because you'll be starting out with more equity.
-You might opt to pay points to lower your interest rate for the loan term, meaning you pay more up front.
-For a lot of people, this is a good option..
+There are more ways to get a good rate, besides agreeing to a shorter rate lock period.
+A larger down payment will give you a reduced interest rate, because you'll have a good deal of equity from the beginning.
+You may choose to pay points to improve your rate over the term of the loan, meaning you pay more initially.
+To many people, this is a good option..

 Do you have a question regarding a mortgage program?